kvasdopil/ui-gen/README.md

 - **page.tsx**: Main viewport component managing multiple screens, pan/zoom, and selection
   - Manages viewport transform state (pan position and zoom scale)
-  - Handles panning via mouse drag on empty space
+  - Handles panning via mouse press and drag on empty space
   - Handles zooming via mouse wheel (10% to 100%)
-  - Manages multiple screen instances and their data
+  - Manages multiple screen instances and their data with absolute positioning
   - Tracks selected screen ID
-  - Centers and zooms selected screens to 100%
+  - Centers and zooms selected screens to 100% (works correctly at all zoom levels)
   - Deselects screens when clicking outside
+  - Provides new screen creation flow: clicking empty space shows a form, clicking Create creates a screen at that location
+  - Preserves form input when canceling the new screen flow
 - **Screen.tsx**: Individual screen component managing state, conversation history, and API calls
   - Handles initial prompt input (centered in screen when empty)
   - Manages conversation history state for the screen
   - Tracks selected prompt index for output history viewing
   - Renders generated UI in iframe based on selected prompt
+  - Automatically starts generation when created with initial history (for new screens from form)
   - Automatically selects newly created prompts after generation
   - Shows PromptPanel only when screen is selected
   - Handles screen click events for selection